ARM-software/lisa/lisa/doc/tests.rst

 Where to start
 ++++++++++++++

-The main class of the kernel tests is :class:`~libs.utils.kernel_tests.test_bundle.TestBundle`.
+The main class of the kernel tests is :class:`~lisa.kernel_tests.test_bundle.TestBundle`.
 Have a look at its documentation for implementation and usage examples.
-It can also be worth to look at a simple test, such as :class:`~libs.utils.kernel_tests.misc.capacity_sanity.CapacitySanityCheck`.
+It can also be worth to look at a simple test, such as :class:`~lisa.kernel_tests.misc.capacity_sanity.CapacitySanityCheck`.

-Implementations of :class:`~libs.utils.kernel_tests.test_bundle.TestBundle` can execute any sort of arbitry Python code.
+Implementations of :class:`~lisa.kernel_tests.test_bundle.TestBundle` can execute any sort of arbitry Python code.
 This means that you are free to manipulate sysfs entries, or to execute arbitray binaries on the target.
-The :class:`~libs.utils.kernel_tests.workload.Workload` class has been created to facilitate the execution of commands/binaries on the target.
+The :class:`~lisa.kernel_tests.workload.Workload` class has been created to facilitate the execution of commands/binaries on the target.

-An important daughter class of :class:`~libs.utils.wlgen2.workload.Workload` is :class:`~libs.utils.wlgen2.rta.RTA`, as it facilitates the creation and execution of `rt-app <https://github.com/scheduler-tools/rt-app>`_ workloads.
+An important daughter class of :class:`~lisa.wlgen.workload.Workload` is :class:`~lisa.wlgen.rta.RTA`, as it facilitates the creation and execution of `rt-app <https://github.com/scheduler-tools/rt-app>`_ workloads.
 It is very useful for scheduler-related tests, as it makes it easy to create tasks with a pre-determined utilization.